 Lab quizzes: Students will be given weekly quizzes over the information taught during the previous week's labs.
-Students may take the other instructor's quiz and must stay for the entire lab, otherwise students will receive a "0" for that quiz and for each quiz they do not take.
+Students will receive a "0" for each quiz they do not take.
 There will be NO quiz make-ups.
-The lowest grade of these quizzes will be dropped.
+The two lowest quiz grades will be dropped.
 The remaining quiz grades and lab reports will be averaged and will constitute 25% of the laboratory grade.
 A student may have the ability to earn up to 10 extra credit points during the semester.